mzhang28/blog/content/posts/2022-03-04-learn-by-implementing-elliptic-curve-crypto.md

 ## Basic Ideas

-ECC starts with the idea that starting with an elliptic curve formula like $y^2 = x^3 + ax + b$ that operates over a finite field $\mathbb{F}_p$, and defining a _custom_ addition operation over two points, you can form a cyclic structure where adding a point to itself some number of times gets you back where you started.
+ECC starts with the idea that starting with an elliptic curve formula like $y^2 = x^3 + ax + b$ that operates over a finite field $\mathbb{F}_p$, and defining an addition operation over two points, you can form a cyclic structure where adding a point to itself some number of times gets you back where you started.

 The interesting thing about this cyclic structure is that given the starting point $G$, also called the **generator** and some number $n$, you can find the